selfcustody/krux/README.md

-# Krux Wallet
+# Krux
-## *Focus on your keys*
+## Hide your keys, not your wallet
-Krux is an open-source, airgapped bitcoin hardware wallet built with off-the-shelf parts that never stores your keys to disk and solely functions as a signer in a multisig setup.
+Krux is an open-source, airgapped bitcoin hardware wallet built with off-the-shelf parts that never stores your keys to disk and functions solely as a signer in a multisignature setup.

+Krux is like a hardware wallet with amnesia.
+Every time you use it, you need to tell it your key to proceed.
+When you shut it down, it forgets.
+This means that with one Krux, you can act on behalf of every cosigner in a multisig.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/87289655/126738716-518cb99c-ca3e-405d-b7ba-55b6edd34ac3.png" width="195">